-One of the greatest things about Raindrop Peperomia plants is that there are several ways to propagate them.
+One of the greatest things about these plants is that there are several ways to propagate them.
 Each method comes, of course, with its own set of advantages, challenges and barriers.

-You can propagate one whole leaf of your Raindrop Peperomia and roots will form from the leaf stem but you can also cut the leaf and place the sections in potting mix to grow new roots.
-You can also propagate your Raindrop Peperomia plant by dividing cutlets and growing those in water or directly in potting soil depending on the maturity of the root system.
+You can also just use one whole leaf of your Raindrop Peperomia and roots will form from the leaf stem but you can also cut the leaf and place the sections in potting mix to grow new roots.
+Another method you can use is dividing cutlets and growing those in water or directly in potting soil depending on the maturity of the root system.